weareroad/PlaygroundPanic/README.md

 This project is licensed under the [MIT License](LICENSE).

 **Additional condition:** derivative works may not be distributed under the name **Playground Panic**.
-The name is reserved by the original author.
+The name is reserved by the original authors.